 6. Mobile-friendly design

 It’s important to have a website and online store that looks as good on your phone as it does on a desktop screen.
 Customers should be able to navigate your site easily and complete purchases without any issues on both.
+Whether you are going to tackle you ecommerce store yourself, or use a web development company, you should be mobile first.

 7. Customer support for your business